EllieThurlwell/project2/README.md

     2. As a First Time Visitor, I want to be able to easily navigate throughout the quiz site.

-        - The site contains clearly defined buttons with either hover effects or pointer cursors to be recogisable to the user.
+        - The site contains clearly defined buttons with either hover effects or pointer cursors to be recognisable to the user.
         - Once a category has been chosen the site moves through a set of questions automatically, so the user can focus on playing the quiz.
         - The quiz page has a button to return to the categories and a button to quit the game should the user choose to.
     <h2 align="center"><img src="assets/images/README/first-time-two.png"></h2>